omicscodeathon/commonbean_degs/README.md

 Differential gene expression analysis will be carried out using pubicly available RNA seq data of the three comon bean varieties from [NCBI-SRA](https://github.com/omicscodeathon/commonbean_degs/blob/main/accessions/acc_list52.txt)

+## **Future prospects**

+Further studies into the ezyme control theory using the identified enzymes in this study.

 ## **Contributors**

 1. Olaitan Awe

 2. Brenda Kiage